stokito/langSelector/README.md

 ]
 ```

-## Tips&tricks
+## Tips & tricks
 1 .
-The i18n support its executed in a filter attached to all controllers in your app, so in order to get it working in '/', you have to point it to a controller in the urlMappings file.
+The i18n support its executed in a filter attached to all controllers in your app, so in order to get it working in '/', you have to point it to a controller in the `grails-app/config/UrlMappings.groovy` file.

 Here is an example:
 ```groovy